philippmuench/operon_analysis_pipeline/05_operon_assembly_extraction/README.md

-# Step 5: Operon Sequence Extraction and MSA Creation
+# Step 5: Operon Assembly-based Extraction and MSA Creation

-This directory contains scripts for extracting operon gene sequences from BLAST results and creating multiple sequence alignments.
+This directory contains scripts for extracting operon gene and promoter sequences directly from assemblies using BLAST-derived coordinates, and for creating multiple sequence alignments for downstream analysis.

 ## Overview